bjbeasley/bjbeasley.github.io/index.md

 ## Knowledge is Power
 <img src="images/knowledge-is-power.jpg?raw=true"/>

-I provided additional programming work for this PS4 PlayLink quiz game at [Second Impact Games](https://www.secondimpactgames.com/)
+I provided additional programming work for this PS4 PlayLink quiz game at [Second Impact Games](https://www.secondimpactgames.com/).

 I helped work on the AR face detection system for the mobile companion app.
-I also helped with a couple of smaller projects while I was there.
+And also helped with a couple of smaller projects while I was there.

 ---
 # Older